-There are many benefits to having a lightweight mobility scooter, just ask someone who already has one.
-They require much less effort than manual wheelchairs, allowing you to cover a greater distance without any assistance They can be easily folded or dismantled to fit in a car, on public transport, or to take on holiday.
+There are many benefits to having a lightweight mobility scooter.
+They require far less effort than manual wheelchairs, allowing you to cover a greater distance without any assistance They can be easily folded or dismantled to fit in a car, on public transport, or to take on holiday.

-A lightweight, portable and robust scooter such as a SupaScoota or Di Blasi, can really help if you have any mobility restrictions.
-They will give you the freedom get out-and-about, enjoy the sights and smells of a different country, or simply pop to the shop.
+A lightweight, portable and robust mobility scooter such as a SupaScoota or Di Blasi, can help if you have any mobility restrictions.
+A mobility scooter can give you the freedom to get outdoors and explore.

 Worried about navigating the busy crowds?
 Lightweight mobility scooters have been designed to blend in with the hustle and bustle of crowded places.

-Almost all shopping centres, attractions and public spaces are now equipped and ready for disabled access.
-Most lightweight scooters have a tight-turning radius, meaning that you'll be able to navigate those tight corners and crowded spaces with little effort.
+The majority of shopping centres, attractions, and public spaces are now equipped and ready for disabled access.
+Most lightweight scooters have a tight turning circle, meaning that you'll be able to navigate tight corners and crowded spaces with little effort.

-So, whether you live in a busy town, the peaceful countryside, or by the sea you'll be able to find a lightweight mobility scooter to tick all the boxes.
+Whether you live in a busy town, the peaceful countryside, or by the sea you will be able to find the ideal lightweight mobility scooter for you.

-An excellent tip is to buy a spare battery tray for your lightweight mobility scooter.
-This will allow you to double the distance without re-charging the battery.
+An excellent tip is to buy a spare battery for your lightweight mobility scooter.
+This will allow you to extend your range without re-charging your battery.

-Whatever your reason for buying a lightweight mobility scooter, always remember that certain types will suit you more than others (this depends on many factors, including: body weight and size).
+Whatever your reason for buying a lightweight mobility scooter, always remember that certain types will suit you more than others (this depends on many factors, including the users body weight and size).
 That's why it is very important to seek out a reputable showroom or arrange a home visit, where a friendly professional can guide you every step of the way.